tnichols217/notes/BritLit/Final Prep.md

 > When such a boon is begged before all these knights,
 > Though you be tempted thereto, to take it on yourself
 > While so bold men about upon benches sit,
-> That no host under heaven is hardier of will"
+> That no host under heaven is hardier of will,
+> Nor better brothers-in-arms where bat"

 ## MLA citations